SubashUduwaka/cloud-security-scanner/README.md

 - **Dynamic Results:** The frontend calls the backend API, fetches the scan results, and dynamically displays them on the page without a reload.
 - **CORS Enabled Backend:** The Flask server now uses `Flask-Cors` to allow cross-origin requests from the frontend.

-# Cloud Security Scanner v0.2

-This version evolves the Cloud Security Scanner from a simple command-line script into a web-based API using the Flask framework.
-The core scanning logic is now exposed via an HTTP endpoint, allowing it to be integrated with other tools or a future web interface.

-## Features

-- **Web API:** The S3 scanner can be triggered by sending a GET request to an API endpoint.
-- **JSON Output:** Scan results are returned in a structured JSON format, making them easy to parse and use in other applications.
-- **Modular Code:** The scanning logic (`s3_scanner.py`) is now a module that is imported and used by the web server (`app.py`).

 ## How to Use

 This version requires running two components: the backend server and the frontend page.